taitulism/Bootstruct/Docs/README.md

 Bootstruct provides you with hooks to these classes and other main parts in its architecture.
 These hooks allow you to create your own API over Bootstruct's infrastructure.

-* You can add methods to the controller's prototype and the `io` prototype.
+* You can add methods to the `Ctrl`'s prototype and the `IO` prototype.
 Create a `this.kick(io)` or a `io.getIP()` methods.

-* You can load your own stuff on the `app` object (`this.global` A.K.A the `app` instance) and access them from you controllers and methods.
+* You can load your own stuff on the `app` object (`this.global` A.K.A the `app` instance) and access them from your controllers and methods.
 A database connection, a reference to the server, a log-to-file function or whatever.

-* You can add your own reserved entry names on the parser and handle them.
-Cache the files when a 'public' folder is found, precompile a `views` folder etc.
+* You can add your own [reserved entry names](https://github.com/taitulism/Bootstruct/blob/master/Docs/Reserved Entry Names/README.md) on the parser and handle them.
+Cache the files when a "public" folder is found, precompile a "views" folder etc.

-* You can create shared methods and shared controllers instead of copy-pasting the same files in every folder (when you need the same functionality in more than one folder).
+* You can create shared methods and shared controllers instead of copy-pasting the same files in every folder (when you need the same functionality in more than one place).
 A shared `test` controller will allow: `/anyController/test`).

 * You can run some code on `io` initialization.
 This is the very first thing to run on each request, before the `io` checks-in at your app.
 Set some request related props like `io.ip` or `io.isLoggedIn` ready for use in your methods.
 You can create methods on the `io.prototype` (another hook) and invoke them on `io` initialization.

 * You can run some code when the `io` checks-out from your app and choose what to do at the end of the request cycle (end the response? log it? pass it to another framework?).

-With these hooks you can create yourself your own set of tools
+With these hooks you can create yourself your own set of tools and use Bootstruct as a platform or infrastructure with your own syntax.

 Read more about [Bootstruct Hooks](https://github.com/taitulism/Bootstruct/blob/master/Docs/Hooks.md).